WolfpackPSS/wolfpackpss.github.io/_posts/2016-09-24-history-of-the-pack-no-plan-survives.md

 With the velocity of the projectile added to the already incredible speed of WarWolff's ship, the shell dimpled into Runningman's shield and then popped through.

-It mushroome against the hull, doubling in size.
+It mushroomed against the hull, doubling in size.
 Buckling the frame inward and then tearing off the whole rear starboard side of the ship.
 &nbsp;

 \_sharky\_'s attack was not as successful.